-After setting up Auto-Import for your Phrase project, Phrase will import locale files from your repository after every update pushed to the repository branch you chose (usually “master”).
+After setting up Auto-Import for your Phrase project, Phrase will import locale files from your repository after every update pushed to the repository branch you chose (usually “main”).

 To export the most recent locale files to your repository, follow these steps:

 - Go to the Phrase Integrations page.
 Then, open the GitLab Sync page.